LiberTEM/LiberTEM/docs/source/usage.rst

 Starting the LiberTEM server
 ----------------------------

-LiberTEM is based on a client-server architecture.
+The LiberTEM GUI is based on a client-server architecture.
 To use the LiberTEM GUI, you need to have the server running on the machine where your data is available.
 For using LiberTEM from Python scripts, this is not necessary, see :ref:`api documentation`.